Sleep and Weight Loss

 Welcome back to The Science of Fat Loss Hints, Tricks, and Tips: Part 7 to learn how good quality sleep helps to facilitate fat loss, increases energy and helps to sculpt your body for both men and women.

 Most people don’t realize that sleep and weight loss are tied together.
-Being a holistic personal trainer and nutritionist in Los Angeles for the past 17 years has given me some interesting and key insights into healthy eating, exercise and holistic lifestyle changes.
+Being a holistic personal trainer and nutrition coach in Los Angeles for the past 17 years has given me some interesting and key insights into healthy eating, exercise and holistic lifestyle changes.
 We will start by discussing how sleep and weight loss are interrelated and focus on the science and then discuss what you can do to enhance sleep quality and quantity and lose weight.

 Please note, it is beneficial and important to get the correct advice on your exercise routine, overall nutrition program, daily calorie intake and developing healthy habits.
 If you need help, call us to get started today at (310) 720-8125.